learningeconomy/LearnCard/.changeset/many-spies-shop.md

 -   The old `LearnCard` type has been removed
 -   The `Wallet` type has been renamed to `LearnCard`
 -   `generateWallet` has been renamed to `generateLearnCard`
+    - This function should now be considered private.
+If you'd like to construct a fully custom LearnCard, please use `initLearnCard({ custom: true })` instead
 -   The `did` method now has had its type loosened to just `string`
 -   The `verifyCredential` method now returns a `VerificationCheck` directly, unless you explicitly ask for the prettified version via a flag
     -   I.e. `wallet.verifyCredential(vc)` is now `wallet.invoke.verifyCredential(vc, {}, true)`